Thursday, October 7, 1976

 The mailman didn’t have anything for me today, but I didn’t care.
 I just wanted to forget everything.
 Forget about Nick and forget wondering where I will end up.

 I called Mrs. Thompson to see when I needed to come back and work again.
-She told me since she had quit her job I was not needed anymore and that I could come and pick up my check.
-I was relieved to know I don’t need to go there anymore but worried now I wouldn’t be able to get a coat for sure.
+She told me that since she had quit her job, I was no longer needed and that I could come pick up my check.
+I was relieved to know I don’t need to go there anymore, but now I’m worried I won’t be able to get a coat for sure.

 Sunday, October 24, 1976

 Mom, Elisabeth, and I went to the LDS church again.
-This time we were able to go to both the morning and the afternoon meetings.
+This time, we were able to attend both the morning and the afternoon meetings.

 Monday, October 25, 1976

 I walked Elisabeth to school this morning.
-Then I took my bike and went to the Thompson’s place so they could pay me.
+Then I rode my bike to the Thompsons’ place so they could pay me.
 Mrs. Thompson handed me the money in an envelope.
 I thanked her and left.
-When I got back to the house I saw that I had been underpaid.
+When I got back to the house, I saw that I had been underpaid.
 I was so disappointed.
 I didn’t have enough self-confidence to go back and talk to Mrs. Thompson about it.
 I realized I had been the one who had deceived them.
-I had said I would commit to staying a year when I knew I could only stay two months.
-I should be grateful for the money I made while I had been there.
+I had said I would commit to staying a year, even though I knew I could only stay for two months.
+I should be grateful for the money I made while I was there.

 Later in the day, I went to pick up Elisabeth.
 Elisabeth asked me if she had to go to the daycare.
 I told her that I hadn’t asked Mom, so we would go home.
 Elisabeth smiled as we walked towards the house.